 I’ve run a self-hosted version of WordPress in its various incarnations since version 1.0 in 2004.
 WordPress has remained a reliable and experiment-friendly platform, easy to modify and change, with a huge plugin and theme ecosystem.

-Currently, davidseah.com has over a million words of my own writing and many thousand comments, and I’ve had to learn to tune the setup to cope with occasional bursts of traffic.
+As of August 2014, davidseah.com has over a million words of my own writing and many thousand comments, and I’ve had to learn to tune the setup to cope with occasional bursts of traffic.
 Operationally, the biggest challenge has been learning how to handle traffic without bogging down the server, and dealing with the security and hacking problems that pop up.
 While its had its share of security issues, there are now web hosts that specialize in secure hosting and manage that for you at an affordable cost.
 The other challenge has been designing the look of the website, but in 2013 I started to customize pre-designed templates instead of making my own.
 This requires knowledge of PHP, HTML, and CSS.

 Essential WordPress Plugins